 We took our time climbing the stairs.
-It was tough, especially with my tripod and camera gear, helping gravity do its thing.
+It was tough, especially with my tripod and camera gear, aiding gravity do its thing.
 There is a window along the way but you can’t see much outside.
 The lens room is on the 7th floor.
 Thankfully, there was no crowd.

 Hinomisaki Lighthouse Tower and Lens

 let’s talk a little bit about the lens system of the lighthouse.
-Lighthouses have different color schemes and time intervals to illuminate in order for the ship to clearly identify the lighthouse.
+Lighthouses have different color schemes and time intervals to illuminate in order for the ships to clearly identify each lighthouse.
 The lenses of the Hinomisaki Lighthouse consist of two small convex lenses for white light emission and one large convex lens for red light emission.